Azure/azure-sdk-for-java/sdk/containerregistry/azure-containers-containerregistry-perf/README.md

 ```
 CONTAINERREGISTRY_ENDPOINT=<azure container registry service endpoint>
 CONTAINERREGISTRY_REGISTRY_NAME=<azure container registry name.>
-CONTAINERREGISTRY_SUBSCRIPTION_ID=<subscription id in which azure container registry is created.>
+AZURE_SUBSCRIPTION_ID=<subscription id in which azure container registry is created.>
+AZURE_RESOURCE_GROUP=<resource group in which azure container registry is created.>

 // You should also have the default credentials set up done.
 AZURE_TENANT_ID=<azure tenant id.>